ntc-namwong/BADS7105/Homework 10/README.md

 ## Data Preparation

-This study has been done by using SQL script below.
+This study has been done by using below SQL script.

 ```SQL
 WITH cust_month AS (